 Some people ask, “You volunteer at the hospice house?
 How can you do that?”
 I love it!
 It’s very hard for people to understand, because they only think of someone dying there.
 But witnessing someone passing is such an amazing thing . . . it’s out of our realm.
 I liken it to being present at a birth.
 I’ve done both, and there’s something very special about it.
 It’s like a miracle.

-Care Dimensions offers volunteer training classes several times each year in Waltham, Danvers, Burlington, and Haverhill, MA.
+Care Dimensions offers volunteer training classes several times each year in Danvers, Burlington, and Lincoln/Waltham.
 See our Volunteers page for information about upcoming trainings.
 Click the Keep Me Informed button and sign up for notices about volunteer training in your area.